zenbox/workshop/readme.md

 {
 		"CSS Doc Block and main comments": {
 			"prefix": "docblock",
-			"description": " structure for components",
+			"description": "The docblock comment and the structure for components", "body": [
-			"body": [
 				"/** $1",
 				"  *",